CosmoGridCollab/CosmoGridCollab.github.io/publications.md

 </style>

-# List of publications using CosmoGrid
+# List of publications using CosmoGridV1
 {:.no_toc}
-List of papers (in prep, submitted, or published) that use CosmoGrid.
+List of papers (in prep, submitted, or published) that use CosmoGridV1.

 * Placeholder for Table of Content (Must not be removed) {:toc}

-## CosmoGrid: a simulated wCDM theory prediction for map-level cosmological inference
+## CosmoGridV1: a simulated wCDM theory prediction for map-level cosmological inference

 Tomasz Kacprzak, Janis Fluri, Aurel Schneider, Alexandre Refregier, and Joachim Stadel